DevMountain/iOS-Public/Afternoon Projects/Unit 1 - UIKit & Fundamentals/Day 2/SolarSystem-master/README.md

 Students who complete this project independently are able to:

 ---
-* Instantiate a UItableViewControler
+* Instantiate a UITableViewControler
 * Work with UITableVIewControllers
 * Implement a master-detail interface
 * Instantiate and place UIImages on the screen
 * Use a Model Object Controller to access Model Objects
-* Use computed Properties
+* Use computed properties

 ## Guide

 ---

 ## Model
-Create your Planet Model class that will hold the Name, ImageName, Diameter, Day-length, and MaxMillionKMsFromSun.
+Create your Planet Model class that will hold the name, imageName, diameter, dayLength, and maxMillionKMsFromSun.

 1. Add a new `Planet.swift` file and define a new `Planet` class.
 2. Add your properties choosing the data types carefully.
 Day length, and maxMillionKMsFromSun will have a decimal point and Diameter will not.